SubrataBauri/DevOps-Essentials/Thinkster/Docker-Fundamentals/4-Persisting-Data.md

 **Note:** This only works for anonymous volumes.
 If you provide a name, it will not be deleted.

 ## The VOLUMES Instruction

+A volume can also be automatically created by a Dockerfile with the VOLUME instruction:

+`VOLUME /var/lib/postgresql/data`

+## Simultaneous Access - Lab
+### Access volumes from multiple containers
+- Create a named volume
+- Start an alpine container
+  - Execute a shell
+  - Mount the volume to /data
+  - reate a file in /data (`touch data/test.file`)
+- Start a seond alpine container
+  - Execute a shell
+  - mount the SAME volume